aria-ml/dataeval/docs/installation.md

 :::{tab-item} source

-To install DataEval from source locally on Ubuntu, you will need git-lfs to download larger, binary source files and poetry for project dependency management.
+To install {term}`DataEval` from source locally on Ubuntu, you will need git-lfs to download larger, binary source files and poetry for project dependency management.

 ```pycon
     sudo apt-get install git-lfs
     pip install poetry
 ```

-Pull the source down and change to the DataEval project directory.
+Pull the source down and change to the {term}`DataEval` project directory.

 ```pycon
     git clone https://github.com/aria-ml/dataeval.git
     cd dataeval
 ```

-Install DataEval with optional dependencies for development.
+Install {term}`DataEval` with optional dependencies for development.

 ```pycon
     poetry install --all-extras --with dev